 A guide to in-app feedback for mobile product owners

 and mobile marketers.

 A lot can go wrong during the design and development phase of the app.
 The search function goes missing, content cannot be filtered, or perhaps icons are unclear.
+Usability relates to the layout of content, design, information, and other elements that enable users to achieve their goals within your app.
+Basically, it means how easy a system interface is to use and navigate through.
+Good usability is all about being consistent.
+So, if you use a swipe motion to delete something, make sure that it’s the same on all pages.
+Another tip is to consider the size of buttons and links by making sure they’re well spaced and easy to tap.
 So to prevent your customers from leaving the app, you must adhere to certain rules:

 - Use a clear search bar at the top of the app that brings up search suggestions and search history

 - Organise and label the ‘menu’ category so that your customer can take a quick glance and see which category they need